U.S. worker, food-safety advocates sound alarm over new hog slaughter rules

 The warnings about the U.S. Department of Agriculture’s first update of inspection procedures at hog slaughterhouses in more than 50 years come after several high-profile recalls in the meat sector.

-The USDA earlier on Tuesday published a final version of rules that will eliminate limits on how fast companies such as Tyson Foods (TSN.N), Hormel Foods (HRL.N) and WH Group’s (0288.HK) Smithfield Foods can slaughter pigs - a change long sought by meatpackers.
+The USDA earlier on Tuesday published a final version of rules that will eliminate limits on how fast companies such as Tyson Foods (TSN.N) and WH Group’s (0288.HK) Smithfield Foods can slaughter pigs - a change long sought by meatpackers.

 The companies can instead determine their own slaughter speeds based on their ability to prevent fecal contamination and minimize bacteria, according to the rules.